canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-simple.md

 ### What you need to know

-- CanJS uses [can-stache] to render data in a template and keep it live.
+- CanJS uses [can-stache] to render data in a template and keep it updated.
 Templates can be authored in `<script>` tags like:

   ```html
   <script type="text/stache" id="app-template">